DefGuard/docs/help/changing-your-password.md

 #### By admin

-Ask your administrator to send you the password reset link.&#x20;
+Ask your administrator to send you the password reset link.

 {% hint style="info" %}
 You should have you admin contact data on the onboarding message that was sent automatically after you have finished the [onboarding\&enrollment process.](enrollment/)